 Because families sometimes haven’t had much recent contact with the Church, taking the first step can be a bit nerve-racking.
 Many people are not quite sure exactly what baptism means.

 We want to try to make things easier for you, so that, if you do decide to have your child baptised, you will understand exactly what is involved and be comfortable about what is expected of you.

 What we ask you to do is this:

-Come to the Baptism preparation class which takes place on the first Saturday of each month at 10am.
-You would normally come to the session two weeks before the baptism but we are flexible if another preparation session suits you best.
+Come to the Baptism preparation class which takes place on the last Saturday of the month (usually) at 11am.

-- After the baptism we invite you to attend the Family Service the following month (2nd Sunday of the month) where we present you with the baptism certificate and welcome you formally into the worshipping life of the wider community.
+- After the baptism we invite you to attend the Family Service at 5pm on the last Saturday of the month where we present you with the baptism certificate and welcome you formally into the worshipping life of the wider community.

 Does my child have to be baptised as a baby?